-The Coveo Cloud indexing pipeline, Usage Analytics service, and main platform services remain in the US East region.
+The Coveo Cloud indexing pipeline, Usage Analytics service, and main Platform services remain in the US East region.
 Only the services used to answer search queries are duplicated.
 This makes the satellite deployments light and simple to configure (see Configuration).

 Complete Coveo organization:

-Only what is required to handle search requests:
+Only what's required to handle search requests:

 Search Response Time Examples

 While the following are real-life examples, they’re merely examples, meant to illustrate the logic of multi-region deployments.
 Exact figures vary significantly from organization to organization, from query to query, and from caching along the Internet.

 You have no satellite deployment.
 When an end user located in Paris makes a query, this query goes to your primary and only deployment, in the US East Region.
 The results then travel back to Paris.
 The query suggestions reach the end user after a total of 283 milliseconds, and the results after a total of 441 milliseconds.